PracticasFHiC24-25/ClaM/README.md

 # ClaM

-# Structure of the proyect
+# Structure of the project

 It is divided in 4 main folders: